 Digital Attack Map, made by the google team, archives DDOs Attack happening online digital media.

+Wait, what is a DDoS attack?
 DDoS is the abbreviation of Distributed Denial of Service Attack, which means attacking an internet network to make it unavailable to certain targeted users with its fake traffic.
-Often this attack results in governmental, corporation, and individual financial and/or information losses.
+Often this attack results in governmental, corporation, and individual financial and/or information losses. |

 This map is designed in an attempt to understand the attack pattern, and possibly in order to prevent future attacks.
 What is interesting here is that Google uses the word ‘Warfare’ to describe the DDoS attack.
 This shows the damage the DDoS attack cause is actually huge as a physical war.